Breast Care Program

 • More treatment options may be available

 Please note: St. Joseph’s Hospital manages the highest volumes of routine breast screening in the region, resulting in longer wait times than other OBSP screening locations.
 We understand that your screening appointment is important.
-You may choose an alternative location for your routine breast screening.
-They include:
+You may choose an alternative location for your routine breast screening, including:

 St. Thomas Elgin General Hospital